 - Youth cultures

-You cannot enrol in this unit if you have successfully completed any of the following subject(s) because they are considered academically equivalent:
+You should not enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent:

-No special requirements
+No additional requirements

 Please note: This subject was previously a level 1 subject with a different code (SGY130).

-'Youth' is a sociological construct that operates at multiple levels: an individual you person, an attitude for being in the social world, and an institution.
+'Youth' is a sociological construct that operates at multiple levels: an individual young person, an attitude for being in the social world, and an institution.
 We explore the two main branches of sociological research into the lives of young people; youth cultures and youth transitions.